project-codeflare/codeflare-sdk/CodeFlareSDK_Design_Doc.md

 ## Context and Scope

-The primary purpose for the CodeFlare SDK is to provide a pythonic interaction layer between a user and the CodeFlare Stack (a set of services that enable advanced queuing, resource management and distributed compute on a kubernetes cluster).
+The primary purpose for the CodeFlare SDK is to provide a pythonic interaction layer between a user and the CodeFlare Stack (a set of services that enable advanced queuing, resource management and distributed compute on Kubernetes).

 The reason that this SDK is needed is due to the fact that many of the benefits associated with the CodeFlare stack are aimed at making the work of data scientists simpler and more efficient.
 However, since all parts of the CodeFlare stack are separate Kubernetes services, there needs to be something that unifies the interactions between the user and these separate services.
-Furthermore, we do not expect the average user to be experienced working with kubernetes infrastructure, and want to provide them with a python native way of interacting with these services.
+Furthermore, we do not expect the average user to be experienced working with Kubernetes infrastructure, and want to provide them with a Python native way of interacting with these services.

 The SDK should support any operation that a user would need to do in order to successfully submit machine learning training jobs to their kubernetes cluster.